Description

 Tried: Follow TCP Stream instead of UDP Stream after filtering for all traffic

-The flag is carried over UDP, not TCP.
-Following a TCP stream shows HTTP or other TCP payloads but never the flag data.
-The filter 'udp.stream eq 6' is necessary to isolate the correct connectionless datagram conversation before using Follow > UDP Stream.
+The flag travels over UDP, not TCP.
+Following a TCP stream shows HTTP and other TCP payloads but never the flag.
+Use 'udp.stream eq 6' to isolate the right datagram conversation, then Follow > UDP Stream.

 Tried: Try stream numbers other than 6 (such as stream 0, 1, or 2) hoping the flag is in the first conversation

-Wireshark assigns stream indices in the order it encounters each unique IP:port 4-tuple, so the first stream is rarely the interesting one in a crafted CTF capture.
-Stream 6 specifically contains the flag conversation.
-Checking streams sequentially via 'udp.stream eq N' is the reliable approach when the correct index is not known in advance.
+Wireshark numbers streams in the order it first sees each IP:port 4-tuple, so in a crafted capture the first stream is rarely the interesting one.
+Stream 6 holds the flag conversation.
+When you do not know the index, stepping through 'udp.stream eq N' is the reliable way to find it.

 Learn more